turbot/steampipe-mod-aws-tags/docs/index.md

 Several benchmarks have [input variables](https://powerpipe.io/docs/build/mod-variables#input-variables) that can be configured to better match your environment and requirements.
 Each variable has a default defined in its source file, e.g., `controls/limit.sp`, but these can be overwritten in several ways:

-- Copy and rename the `powerpipe.ppvars.example` file to `powerpipe.ppvars`, and then modify the variable values inside that file
+- Copy and rename the `steampipe.spvars.example` file to `steampipe.spvars`, and then modify the variable values inside that file
 - Pass in a value on the command line:

   ```sh